rashedulalam46/blazor-server-app/README.md

 # Blazor Server App

 A simple **Blazor Server** application using .NET 8.0.
 This project demonstrates basic interactive UI components (counter example with increment and decrement), Razor components, and server-side rendering using Blazor.
+If you navigate from one page to another, you’ll notice that the page does not refresh.
+This is an important feature of Blazor applications.

 ## ⚡ Key Feature of Blazor Server App